DataDog/documentation/content/en/logs/log_configuration/processors.md

 ## Log message remapper

 Message is a key attribute in Datadog.
 It is displayed in the message column of the Log Explorer to give context to a log.
-You can use the search to find a log by log message.
+You can use the search to find a log by the log message.

 Use the log message remapper processor to define one or more attributes as the official log message.
+Define more than one attribute for cases when the attributes might not exist and an alternative is available.
+For example, if the defined message attributes are `attribute1`, `attribute2`, and `attribute3`, and `attribute1` does not exist, then `attribute2` is used.
+Similarly, if `attribute2` does not exist, then `attribute3` is used.

+To define message attributes, first use the [string builder processor](#string-builder-processor) to create a new string attribute for each of the attributes you want to use.
+Then, use the log message remapper to remap the string attributes as the message.

 **Note**: If multiple log message remapper processors are applied to a given log, only the first one (according to the pipeline order) is taken into account.